fjebaker/SpectralFitting.jl/docs/src/surrogate-models.md

 Plots.default(show=false)
 ```

 Surrogate models allow you to create fast or memory efficient approximations of model components, or assist in optimizing some objective function directly.
-SpectralFitting uses the [Surrogates.jl](https://github.com/SciML/Surrogates.jl) library of models, that can yields pure-Julia surrogate models.
-Consequently surrogate models also permit use of automatic differentiation in fitting, and are therefore powerful tools for improving fitting performance.
+SpectralFitting uses the [Surrogates.jl](https://github.com/SciML/Surrogates.jl) library of models, that yields pure-Julia surrogate models.
+Consequently, surrogate models also permit use of automatic differentiation in fitting, and are therefore powerful tools for improving fitting performance.

 ## Surrogates overview